 Remember, plants often need different amounts of light depending on the season.
 This is true for the Chlorophytum comosum, as it grows more during the warm summer months and becomes dormant in the winter.
 Naturally, this means that your plant needs more light during the warmer seasons and less when the cold months roll around.

-Chlorophytum comosum, or the spider plant, is a fun and beginner-friendly addition to any household.
+Chlorophytum comosum, or the spider plant, is a fun and beginner-friendly addition to any household that offers a host of additional benefits.
 If you take a little care to mimic its native light conditions, your spider plant will grow and thrive as a loyal household companion.

 Go ahead and welcome this lively species into your home.
 It will reward you with beautiful foliage and maybe even a few offshoots you can give to fellow plant lovers.

 Spider plants are considered low-light plants thriving best in bright, indirect light conditions throughout the majority of the day.